 Find out ‘how your website is performing’ with these free tools from Google

 Google make money from advertising.
-It’s in their interest for website owners to work on their website’s performance — website owners looking to do better will consider advertising on Google at some point — thankfully, Google provide some very useful free tools to help.
+Let’s not be cynical here – it’s in Google’s interest for website owners to work on their website’s performance — website owners looking to do better will consider advertising on Google at some point.
+Thankfully, Google provide some very useful free tools to help.

 Small business owners want to answer some simple questions about their website – is the design good enough?
 Does it bring in any business enquiries?
 Do people visit it?
-How do customers find the website?
+How do customers find the website, through social media, SEO, another channel?
 Is it better than competitors’ websites?

 Getting correct information, with context, is critical to running a small business website.